pulumi/tutorial-pulumi-fundamentals/frontend/client/README.md

 # Shopping Cart Client

-> It contains the react fronend for the application bootstrapped with Create React APP
+> It contains the react front end for the application bootstrapped with Create React APP

 ## Available Scripts